 Claude is grinning, white teeth sharp and sudden.
 “Got it,” he says.
 The picture changes.

 Election season has come to New Jersey.
-You can tell by the commercials, themselves a tourist attraction: where else does television treat its viewers with such open contempt?
+You can tell by the commercials, themselves a tourist attraction: where else but America does television treat its viewers with such open contempt?
 Floating above the insults each candidate throws at the other in the political infomercials is a strange talking point: the issue of the bears.
-Each year, New Jersey lifts the ban on bear hunting for a single week, opening the floodgates to the waves of hunters and would-be action heroes that apparently make up the majority of the state’s electorate.
+Each year, New Jersey lifts the ban on bear hunting for a single week, opening the floodgates to the waves of hunters and would-be action heroes who apparently make up the majority of the state’s electorate.
 The black bears who wander down from the mountains and forest and state parks find themselves suddenly assailed, and supposedly learn a hard lesson about straying too close to civilisation.
 Of course, the glaring oversight is that the bears are hardly running back home to tell their friends not to go to Mahwah because gee, the humans sure are pissed—they’re killed, and the next bear is none the wiser.

 Claude, quiet and clear-eyed now that Roxanne has gone to bed, tells me about his own close encounter.
-It is after midnight, and we have been playing guitar in Claude’s office for the past hour or so—me, clumsy variations of the one blues scale I know, Claude a symphony of furious jazz licks buoyed, I think, by an almost teenage angst.
+It is after midnight, and, absurdly, we have been playing guitar in Claude’s office for the past hour or so—me, clumsy variations of the one blues scale I know, Claude a symphony of furious jazz licks buoyed, I think, by an almost teenage angst.

-“I was out with the dog,” he says, gesturing to the dark trees beyond the deck, the barbeque, the pool.
+“I was out with the dog,” he says, gesturing to the dark trees beyond the deck, the barbecue, the pool.
 “He was—well, you know, he was doing his business, when he starts barking.”
 Claude isn’t looking at me—his eyes are fixed on the space just above my shoulder.
 New Jersey’s moon is round and white and close.
 Crickets and cicadas chirp in the darkness.